-Mum hybrids (Chrysanthemum x grandiflorum) appear in nurseries and grocery stores year-round, but they typically bloom in your yard in late spring or early fall and are generally hardy in U.S. Department of Agriculture plant hardiness zones 5 through 9, depending on variety.
+Mum hybrids appear in nurseries and grocery stores year-round, but they typically bloom in your yard in late spring or early fall and are generally hardy in U.S. Department of Agriculture plant hardiness zones 5 through 9, depending on variety.
 Mums prefer full sun, but will also do well with partial shade.
-They do best with regular watering, about once a week or more in hot weather, and thrive in slightly acidic, rich and well-draining soil.
+They do best in slightly acidic, rich and well-drained soil.

 Feeding Your Mums

 For the best blooms and healthiest plants, fertilize your mums with a 15-15-15 multipurpose fertilizer blend, using about 1 pound for each 100 square feet of garden space.
 Feed your plant about every 10 days from spring until the buds begin to show some color.
-Sprinkle the fertilizer lightly around each plant and work it into the soil slightly, and then water the plant well to help the fertilizer reach the mum's roots.
+Sprinkle the fertilizer lightly around each plant and work it into the soil slightly.
+Water the plant well to help the fertilizer reach the mum's roots.

 Taking Special Care